Pegah-Ardehkhani/Combinatorial-Optimization/01. Traveling Salesman Problem (TSP)/01. Symmetric TSP/Heuristic methods/02. Multiple-Starting Point Nearest Neighbor (MSPNN)/README.md

-# Multiple-Starting Point Nearest Neighbor (MSPNN) Heuristic for TSP
+# Multiple-Starting Point Nearest Neighbor (MSPNN) Heuristic

 The **Multiple-Starting Point Nearest Neighbor (MSPNN)** heuristic is an approach for finding an approximate solution to the **Traveling Salesman Problem (TSP)**.
 TSP is a classic optimization problem where the goal is to find the shortest possible route that visits each city exactly once and returns to the starting city.